Many people suffer from back pain when bending forward without knowing why.

 Now we have one final exercise left to increase the strength of the big back muscles.

 Lower back pain exercise 4: Increase the strength of your back muscles

-When you’re standing and moving with your back always full extended your overusing the big muscles in your back.
-Not only does this cause pain but it also damages the muscles because they don’t get any rest.
+When you’re standing and moving with your back always fully extended you’re overusing the big muscles in your back.
+Not only does this cause pain but it also damages the tissues because they don’t get any rest.

 This results in less strength in your lower back muscles which makes lifting more difficult.

 With the following exercise we’re going to restore the strength of your lower back muscles: